 Avian influenza or bird flu falls under two groups.
-Low pathogenic avian influenza affects wild birds as well as domestic poultry, where minor symptoms to no sign of infection are exhibited.
+Low pathogenic avian influenza affects wild birds and domestic poultry, where minor symptoms to no sign of infection are exhibited.

 H5N1 is the deadliest of the very few avian flu viruses that have crossed the species barrier with the ability to infect humans.
-Infected individuals have reportedly come in contact with infected poultry or contaminated surfaces with traces of bird secretions/excretions.
+Infected individuals have reportedly come in contact with infected poultry or contaminated surfaces with bird secretions/excretions traces.

 The spread of avian influenza among humans has been limited to rare, sporadic cases since February 2007.
 Influenza H5N1 virus remains under close monitoring.
 Scientists do not disregard the potential of the avian virus strain with a high mortality rate to evolve.
-Mutation could have the virus easily transmitted among non-immune people and ultimately lead to a dreaded pandemic.
+The mutation could easily transmit the virus among non-immune people, leading to a dreaded pandemic.